troxel/webpanel/README.md

 self.auth.authorize()

 # Misc config file notes:

-## filesystem read only 'ro' and read write 'rw' mode.
+## Filesystem read only 'ro' and read write 'rw' mode.

 All file writes and files system actions are handled by commonutils.py.